bohnerjosh/2048-text-based/README.md

 # 2048-text-based
 README

-This game is a remake of the popular online game 2048.
+This game is a text-based remake of the popular online game 2048.
 The original game uses a 4x4 grid of squares with numbers that are multiples of 2.
 These squares can be moved around with the arrow keys.
 When you select a direction, the blocks will go as far in that direction as they can go before running into the edge of the 4x4 grid or other blocks.